Callaghan Lake in the Callaghan Valley Whistler Hiking Trails

 The hiking trails are minimal here due to the steepness and deep forest surrounding the lake.
 At the far end of the lake the rustic and steep Cirque Lake trail runs along the side of the crashing waterfall all the way to the breathtaking Cirque Lake.
 If you are motivated and have a canoe this is an amazing area to hike in mostly untouched wilderness where the alpine allows for hiking in several directions to countless lakes and glaciers beyond.

 Callaghan Lake campsite also is the start of another little known though beautiful hike deep into the Callaghan Valley.
 Ring Lake and Conflict Lake.
-Conflict lake is 5k from the trailhead and from and easy and beautiful trail through meadows and creeks.
+Conflict lake is 5k from the trailhead and is fun, easy and beautiful as the trail takes your through lush forests, meadows and creeks.
 From Conflict lake to Ring Lake is a more difficult and at time hard to follow trail.
-The snow persists very lake on this trail (until late July), but the lake is magnificent and worth the trek.
+The snow persists very lake on this trail (often until late July), but the lake is magnificent and worth the trek.
 The Callaghan Valley is dog friendly unlike Garibaldi Park, but extreme caution is needed due to this being grizzly territory.
 If you see a bear here, it will probably be a grizzly.
-There are no camping facilities at Ring and Conflict Lakes and expect to only find a flat place to put your tent on snow (as late as August).
+There are no camping facilities at Ring and Conflict Lakes and expect to only find a flat place to put your tent, possibly on snow.

 The Callaghan Lake campsite is free to use and is notorious for being a bit rowdy during summer weekends, which does make it a friendly and fun place, but if you are looking for quiet and peace you may find it bothersome and should seek out one of the many, extraordinarily beautiful, boat accessed, backcountry tent sites.

 The Callaghan Lake turnoff is 20km south of Whistler Village.
 From Whistler drive 20km towards Vancouver, then turn right at the sign for Whistler Olympic Park.
 Drive up the beautiful, winding road for about 8 minutes.
 The sign for Callaghan Lake will be just before Whistler Olympic Park, you will turn left, cross a bridge and drive a very bad and horrendously potholed logging road for 6km.
 Most vehicles can make it to the lake but with extreme caution and care at several waterbars and the frequent and deep potholes.
+Some of the more severe waterbars were smoothed over in July (2013).
 This logging road is usually deep with snow until mid June (mid July in 2012).
 If you attempt to drive this road before mid July, be sure to bring a shovel and rope in case you find yourself stuck in the snow.
+You will have spotty cell reception all the way to the Callaghan campsite, however you may have to walk along the road until you catch a usable signal.